tsawler/go-nngpu/tensor/tensor-docs.md

 func (t *Tensor) DevicePtr() unsafe.Pointer
 ```
 DevicePtr returns the unsafe.Pointer to the Metal device.
 This is an internal
-helper for CGO calls within the go-nngpu module.
+helper for CGO calls within the gometal module.

 #### func (*Tensor) EnsureGPU